Need help deciding whether to visit Scottsdale or Phoenix? I’ve been there!

 If I had to describe Phoenix in one word, it’d be “hipster” LOL.

-Scottsdale, in contrast, is the chic sibling, renowned for its upscale resorts and refined ambiance.
+Scottsdale’s things to do, in contrast, are the chic sibling.
+The city is renowned for its upscale resorts and refined ambiance.

 It’s where luxury and leisure walk hand in hand, and the stunning Sonoran Desert serves as a picturesque backdrop to golf courses, spas, and boutique shops.